yaoyaoustc/Django-test/README.md

 # Django-test
-get a taste of Django app with TDD mindset.
-Probably will work for me first need to install chromedriver use
+get a taste of Django app with the TDD mindset.
+Probably will work for me

+first need to install chromedriver use
 ```python